-In spite of treatment given, there is still a 10% mortality rate in patients with heart attack.
-This is usually caused by abnormal heart rhythm (ventricular fibrillation) due to electrical instability of the heart or heart failure due to massive heart attack.
-Occasionally, heart muscle can rupture after a heart attack and this is usually fatal.
+In spite of the treatment given, there is still a 10% mortality rate in patients with a heart attack.
+This is usually caused by abnormal heart rhythm (ventricular fibrillation) due to electrical instability of the heart or heart failure due to a massive heart attack.
+Occasionally, the heart muscle can rupture after a heart attack and this is usually fatal.

-The goal of treatment of heart attack is early diagnosis and to open up the blocked artery quickly and effectively to minimise the extent of damage to the heart muscle.
-Currently, there are two treatment options to unblock the artery.
-The fastest way to treat heart attack is to give a powerful blood thinning medication (thrombolytic agents) to dissolve the clot and therefore unblock the artery.
-Any qualified physician can give this immediately upon diagnosis of heart attack.
-However, it is only effective in slightly more than 50% in opening the blocked artery and may cause serious bleeding complications from other areas, including the brain.
+An early diagnosis is crucial to the treatment of a heart attack as it allows interventional cardiologists to open up the blocked artery quickly and effectively to minimise the extent of damage to the heart muscle.
+Currently, there are two treatment options to remove the blockage in the artery.
+The fastest way to treat a heart attack is to give a powerful blood-thinning medication (thrombolytic agents) to dissolve the clot and therefore remove the blockage in the artery.
+Any qualified physician can administer this immediately upon diagnosis of a heart attack.
+However, it is only effective in slightly more than 50% of the patients and may cause serious bleeding complications in other areas, including the brain.

-A more effective way to unblock the artery is by inserting a balloon or stent through a small puncture in the groin or wrist to open up the artery, known as coronary angioplasty.
-It is successful in more than 90% of the cases.
-The disadvantage of this treatment is that the procedure needs to be performed in the procedure suite and requires experienced operators.
-There is also a delay in time in getting the whole angioplasty team in the hospital, especially after office hours.
-At the National Heart Centre Singapore, emergency angioplasty for patients who are admitted for heart attack is available round the clock.
+A more effective way to unblock the artery is by inserting a balloon or stent through a small puncture in the groin or wrist to open up the artery This procedure is known as coronary angioplasty and has been successful in more than 90% of the cases.
+However, this is a procedure needs to be performed in the procedure suite or catheterisation laboratory and requires experienced operators.
+At the National Heart Centre Singapore (NHCS), emergency angioplasty for patients who are admitted for heart attack is available round the clock.